mechanical-ink/calavera-reusable-actions/README.md

 **GH_TOKEN**

-To use it you will need a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the following scopes:
+You will need a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the following scopes:

 - `repo` for private repositories
 - `public_repo` for public repositories